Cycling Accident Claims: Client Stories4 May 2023 | Sophie Davies

 Spanish Cyclist Receives Compensation for South London Bike Accident

-Blanca Diego, a bicycle accident solicitor in the Osbornes Personal Injury Team, settled a claim for a 25-year-old Spanish cyclist who was involved in a road accident in South London.
-Our client was cycling along a main road when she was hit by a van.
-The defendant was travelling from the opposite direction and turned right across our client’s path knocking her off her bicycle, resulting in her being thrown over the handlebars and landing on the floor.
-As a result of the accident, our client sustained dental injuries, post-concussion syndrome, a sprain of the right knee and soft tissue injuries to her right wrist, leg and face, including a small laceration to the lip.
+Blanca Diego, a bicycle accident solicitor in the Osbornes Personal Injury Team, settled a claim for a 25-year-old Spanish cyclist involved in a road accident in South London.
+Our client was cycling along a main road when a van hit her.
+The defendant was travelling from the opposite direction and turned right across our client’s path, knocking her off her bicycle, throwing her over the handlebars and landing on the floor.
+As a result of the accident, our client sustained dental injuries, post-concussion syndrome, a right knee sprain and soft tissue injuries to her right wrist, leg and face, including a small laceration to the lip.
 The Defendant’s insurer admitted liability within three weeks and our client received £18,870.

 Family of Cyclist Killed By Speeding Driver In Essex Awarded £350,000

 Osbornes Law have helped the family of a cyclist who was killed on the road, bring a civil claim for damages.
-Our client, who lived in Essex, was cycling home after completing a night shift at work.
-He was tragically killed by a speeding driver.
-Despite the best efforts of the paramedics who attended the accident, our client was pronounced dead at the scene.
+Our client, who lived in Essex, cycled home after completing a night shift at work.
+A speeding driver tragically killed him.
+Despite the best efforts of the paramedics who attended the accident, our client died at the scene.

 Cyclist Awarded £32,500 For Dental Injuries

-We settled a cycling accident claim in which a cyclist was followed by an aggressive driver.
-The Defendant overtook our client in a reckless manner and immediately slammed on the brakes, coming to a complete stop.
+We settled a cycling accident claim in which an aggressive driver followed a cyclist.
+The Defendant recklessly overtook our client and immediately slammed on the brakes, coming to a complete stop.
 As a result, our client collided with the rear of the Defendant’s vehicle.
 Our client sustained dental injuries, soft tissue injuries affecting the neck, lower back, torso, left shoulder, right buttock and hip areas, post-concussional syndrome and permanent scars to the upper lip and left clavicle.
 In March 2019, the Defendant was convicted at Guildford Magistrates Court for failing to report an accident.
 The case settled for £32,500, including future dental treatment for life and surgery to improve the lip scarring.

 ‘Beer Bike’ Collision With Cyclist Causing Significant Dental Injuries

-Our client was using a hire scheme bike and was hit and then dragged along by a ‘Beer Bike’.
+Our client was using a hire scheme bike and was hit and dragged along by a ‘Beer Bike’.
 Our client suffered significant dental injuries and had to seek emergency treatment.
 The Beer Bike operators allowed riders to drink alcohol on board while pedalling on public roads touring famous London landmarks.
 Our client had been using a cycle path when the Beer Bike swerved in front of him.
 It continued to move erratically so our client overtook it.
-As they did so the Beer Bike occupants were said to have accelerated into our client as they turned across a road junction.
-Liability was dealt with by the solicitors for the Beer Bike operators after Osbornes secured CCTV footage from a nearby pub.
+As they did so the Beer Bike occupants were said to have accelerated into our client as they crossed a road junction.
+The solicitors dealt with liability for the Beer Bike operators after Osbornes secured CCTV footage from a nearby pub.
 One of our client’s front teeth was lost and others were damaged.
 Medical evidence was collected and significant dental treatment was recommended including a tooth implant and root canal treatment.
 The future costs of replacing the implant for the rest of the client’s life were factored into negotiations and the case ultimately settled for a sum in the region of £30,000.

 Cycle Lane Accident Settles For £25,000

-We settled a case and recovered damages for injuries sustained by a cyclist who was struck by a car while using a cycle lane.
+We settled a case and recovered damages for injuries sustained by a cyclist struck by a car while using a cycle lane.
 Our client had been proceeding straight ahead in a cycle lane past a minor road when a car emerged from a minor road on the opposite side of the road and crossed the cycle lane without giving way.
 The driver had said their vision was obscured by a large vehicle but had proceeded across the cycle lane anyway.
-The cyclist suffered a significant laceration to their face, exposing the bone beneath and required a large number of stitches to close the wound.
-The laceration scarred leaving permanent disfigurement and a loss of sensation.
-The case was settled without the need to issue court proceedings following negotiation with the representatives of the driver.
+The cyclist suffered a significant laceration to their face, exposing the bone beneath and requiring many stitches to close the wound.
+The laceration scarred, leaving permanent disfigurement and a loss of sensation.
+The case was settled without the need to issue court proceedings following negotiation with the driver’s representatives.
 The case settled for around £25,000.

 Car Dooring Accident Settles for £12,000

 We settled a car dooring accident claim for an injured cyclist in the region of £12,000.
-The cyclist had been cycling down a main road, with stationary traffic to his right, when suddenly the passenger side front door of a parked vehicle was opened into his path.
+The cyclist had been cycling down a main road, with stationary traffic to his right, when suddenly a parked vehicle’s passenger side front door was opened into his path.
 Our client collided with the open door and sustained injuries.
-Our client suffered a soft tissue injury to his back, a minor head injury with concussion symptoms, two significant facial lacerations, resulting in some permanent scarring, and minor nerve injury to his lip.
+Our client suffered a soft tissue injury to his back, a minor head injury with concussion symptoms, two significant facial lacerations resulting in permanent scarring, and a minor nerve injury to his lip.

 Roundabout Accident Claim Settles for £11,000

 The cyclist was on a roundabout when a car entered the roundabout and collided with the cyclist.
-The cyclist sustained soft tissue injuries, injury to her nose, concussion and a relapse of post-traumatic stress disorder.
+The cyclist sustained soft tissue injuries, injury to her nose, concussion, and post-traumatic stress disorder relapse.
 The Defendant admitted liability for the accident.
 Following negotiations, a settlement was achieved in the region of £11,000.
-Recent changes to the highway code aimed to give cyclists priority on roundabouts but accidents on roundabouts are still a frequent occurrence.
+Recent changes to the highway code aimed to give cyclists priority on roundabouts, but accidents on roundabouts are still frequent.

 £99,000 Settlement for Injured Cyclist